Gegegegensan/W4_Getting_and_Cleaning_Data_Course_Project/README.md

 ```

 # 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+# 3. Uses descriptive activity names to name the activities in the data set

 ### Create a blank matrix to store mean
 ```R